terrataylor/node-bank-assessment/README.md

      √ should get a count of coins in the till
      √ should get the value of coins in the till
      √ should add coins to the till
-     √ should add coins to the till (PATCH)
      √ should get change in coins from the till
      √ should get log of failed transactions